In this post we discuss 3 things that can stop you achieving your rehab and performance goals this year.

-We’ve all put our trainers on and set out on a 5 mile run on the 1st January only to realise on the 2nd of January that we’re injured.
+We’ve all put our running shoes on and set out on a 5 miler on the 1st January only to realise on the 2nd of January that we’re injured.

-Applying force to your body (as every exercise does) requires that the challenge be matched precisely to your current capabilities and progressed once you have adapted.
+Applying force to your body (as every exercise does) requires the challenge be matched as closely as possible to your current capabilities and progressed accordingly.

 There’s a fine line between genius and insanity as the saying goes.
-Likewise the line between stimulating an adaptation and creating an injury is also relatively small.
+Likewise the line between stimulating an adaptation and creating an injury can also relatively small.